cessen/str_indices/README.md

 ## Contributing

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in ColorBox by you will be licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Str Indices by you will be licensed as above, without any additional terms or conditions.

 This crate is no-std, doesn't allocate, and has zero dependencies, and